Insurers are expected to support you if you’re struggling to pay for your insurance because of coronavirus. Find out

-You might still be able to purchase travel insurance for future trips, but each insurer will have different levels of cover around coronavirus.
+When you buy travel insurance, each insurer will have different levels of cover around coronavirus.
 You’ll need to read policy documents and look out for cover for things like cancellation, medical expenses, repatriation and extended stays.
 It’s worth looking for supplier-end failure and scheduled airline failure cover too.